 Learn more about the University's wealth of writing resources by visiting The Writing University website, and read about the University's central role in Iowa City's designation as a UNESCO City of Literature.

 Precollege Program of Study

 The Iowa Young Writers' Studio is a residential creative writing program offered during the summer for high school students who have completed grade 10, 11, or 12.
-See Precollege Program earlier in this section of the Catalog.
+See Precollege Program earlier in the Magid Center for Undergraduate Writing section of the Catalog.